Part-Time Job Search Tips

 - Be ready to interview on the spot and even to get a job offer immediately.

-- If you are interested in retail jobs, keep your eye out for "help wanted" signs in stores when you're at the mall or in town.
+- If you are interested in retail jobs, keep your eye out for "help wanted" signs in stores when you're out and about.

 - Ask the manager if the store is hiring if you don't see a sign.